An alternative foundation of quantum theory: Introduction

 One of the last derivations of the Hilbert space formalism is Brezhnev [78], where also other derivations are referred to.
 [78] is based upon an unlimited validity of the superposition principle.
 As a contrast, in the present approach the operators associated with theoretical variables are derived first, and a ket vector is only seen as a valid state vector if it is an eigenvector of a physically meaningful operator.
 This leads to a limitation of the superposition principle, but in my opinion, it facilitates the interpretation of quantum mechanics.

 Several applications of the theory given here can be mentioned.
 One application is to give an explanation [34,61] of the fact that Bell's inequalities may be violated in real experiments, contrary to what could be expected intuitively.
 Other applications are discussions of the two-slit experiment and the paradoxes connected to Schr\"{o}dinger's cat and Wigner's friend [47].
-In [47] I also consider links to field theory and to general relativity theory, themes that are currently under further considerations.
+In [47] and [84], we also consider links to field theory and to general relativity theory.

-The link to quantum decision theory [5] is also under further considerations.
+The link to quantum decision theory [5,83] is under further considerations.
 One goal is to find connections to statistical inference theory, where my accessible theoretical variables will be statistical parameters.
 (I have avoided the term `parameter' in this article, since in physics this word has other meanings.)
+This is now to some extent achieved; see [86, 87].
 Such interdisciplinary investigations would have been impossible with the common quantum theory formalism.

 In my proofs I use group representation theory in an essential way.
 Group representation theory in discussing quantum foundation has also been used in other places; see for instance [12].
 In quantum field theory and particle physics theory, the use of group representation theory is crucial [13, 79].